Rates in the Central Limit Theorem and diffusion approximation via Stein's Method: Introduction

 \section{Introduction}

-Stein's method is a general approach to bound distances between two measures and was first introduced by \citep{OriginalStein} to provide quantitative bounds for normal approximation.
-This approach relies on the following observation: the Gaussian measure $\gamma$ is the only measure on $\RR^d$ such that, for any compactly supported smooth function (or test function) $\test$,
+Stein's method is a general approach to bound distances between two measures and was first introduced by Stein \citep{OriginalStein} to provide quantitative bounds for normal approximation.
+Stein's approach relies on the following observation: the one-dimensional Gaussian measure $\gamma$ is the only measure on $\RR$ such that, for any $\test \in \mathcal{C}^\infty_c(\RR)$, where $\mathcal{C}^\infty_c(E)$ denotes the space of functions defined on the space $E$ with compact support and derivatives of all orders,